 I want to join the think groups at the heart of program and event planning and to build up the small groups of life sharing within a parish.
-But I can't even make it to the weekly moms' group at church more than, well, so far my record is three times a year.
+But I can't even make it to our parish's weekly moms' group more than, well, so far my record is three times a year.

 So on a cold, rainy Friday evening, I dropped off my kids -- already in PJs -- at the nursery, printed "Charlene" neatly on a nametag, and headed down the hall to the conference.
 I anticipated a full spiritual immersion, journaling in nature, new revelations, new friends, chats with speakers...

-The rest of the weekend was spent pacing the parish hallway, holding my panicked and clingy two-year-old who would sooner resort to repeat asthma attacks than play with his brother, new toys, and nice volunteers in the nursery.
+The rest of the weekend was spent pacing the parish hallway, holding my clingy two-year-old who would sooner succumb to repeat asthma panic attacks than play with his brother, new toys, and nice volunteers in the nursery.

-I've been a little distracted the last four years.
-If I'm home, there's a toddler clinched to my leg (or in my arms, if the leg pull was successful), and if I'm at work, files are hopefully sorting themselves to alphanumeric homes while I wonder what my kids are doing, and all of it, always, with a constant sense that I'm missing out on greater things God is doing in the world.
+I've been a little distracted the past four years.
+If I'm home, there's a toddler clinched to my leg (or in my arms, if the leg pull was successful), and if I'm at work, files are sorting to their alphanumeric homes while I wonder what my kids are doing at my home, and all of it, always, with a constant sense that I'm missing out on greater things God is doing in the world.
 Did I take a wrong turn somewhere?

-But after a weekend of pacing halls with my little one, I realized that all of my distractions from the holier things in life -- kids without babysitters, menial work, and clingy babies -- are actually a personally prescribed path to holiness.
+But after a weekend of pacing halls with my little one, I realized that all of my distractions from the holier things in life -- hyper toddler, menial office job, and clingy babies -- are actually a personally prescribed path to holiness.
 Of course it looks different from what everyone else is doing.
 That's how God works.